fwilhe2/Inzell/README.md

 For complete examples, please refer to the `example` package.

+## Building

+To build a jar, type `./gradlew jar` in the project root.
+This does not contain the kotlin runtime.

+## Running

+To run a demo spreadsheet, type `./gradlew run` in the project root.
+Another demo is available (`PerformanceModel.kt`).
+To run it, change the `mainClassName` in `build.gradle`.

+You can also use IntelliJ IDEA with the kotlin plugin to run those.

 ## License

 This software is written by Florian Wilhelm and available under the MIT license (see `LICENSE` for details)